ComposableFi/composable-ibc/ibc/modules/docs/ics_20.md

 ## ICS20 - Fungible Token Transfer

-Ics20 is an ibc application protocol that facilitates cross chain fungible token transfer.
+Ics20 is an IBC application protocol that facilitates cross chain fungible token transfer.
 Ics20 requires that the host chain has a means to dynamically issue new tokens.
 Ics20 tokens are created on demand based on channel and port combinations, so the host chains must provide a means to
 mint tokens with arbitrary denominations.